gigety/gigety/README.md

 * Reactive API's
 * Adding a Vue client to compare with React.
 Both JS and Native.
 * RSocket for messaging
-* Improved Dev Ops / Testing including CD/CI
+* Improved Dev / Ops & Quality Assurance

 Some current features include:
 * social login